waynemcdougall/TagTime/README.md

 Here's how to set this up:

 0. If you're new to TagTime, set it up as per instructions above.
-You don't need to run the daemon unless you want to answer pings on your computer.
 The only thing you really need to get working is sending data to Beeminder.
-Either run the daemon and answer some pings, or make a `username.log` file with some test pings (see format in `samplelog.txt`), then run `perl beeminder.pl username.log username/slug` and check if your Beeminder graph is updated correctly.
+To see if this works, either run the daemon and answer some pings, or make a `username.log` file with some test pings (see format in `samplelog.txt`), then run `perl beeminder.pl username.log username/slug` and check if your Beeminder graph is updated correctly.
 1. Sign up for a Mailgun account.
 2. Put the required email, Mailgun, and Beeminder info into `settings.py`.
 3. Create a Mailgun Route with filter expression `match_recipient("tagtime@